-This section lists the maintenance procedures that need to be performed.
+This section lists the maintenance procedures that need to be performed on the LT10 sawmills.

 The Short Interval Maintenance Schedule lists procedures that need to be performed every 4, 8 or 25 hours.
 The Maintenance Log lists procedures that need to be performed every 50, 100, 200, or 1000 hours.
 Keep track of machine maintenance by filling in the machine hours and the date you perform each procedure.